davesahaj/davesahaj/README.md

-# 💫 About Me:
-I am a software developer.
+💫 I am a software developer.
 I build things for the web, mostly using React.
 Sometimes I play with GoLang and spring boot as well.<br><br>In free time, I usually either work on side projects or learn about new stuff related to web development.
 Or just play video games.

 ## 🌐 Socials: